1-888-517-7171

 Renewing with a Broker: Local Help You Can Trust

-When you renew through a Western Coast Insurance broker, you’ll receive local, personalized advice from experts who know ICBC inside and out.
+When you renew through a Western Coast Insurance broker, you’ll receive personalized advice from experts who understand ICBC requirements in British Columbia.
 Our branches across the Lower Mainland, Vancouver Island, and Interior B.C. are ready to help you make informed choices and apply every discount available.

 Why Choose a Broker

-• Tailored advice: Our advisors can walk you through optional coverages like Extended Third Party Liability, Collision, and Comprehensive insurance.
+• Tailored advice: Advisors explain optional coverages like Extended Third Party Liability, Collision, and Comprehensive insurance.

-• Changed driving habits: If you’ve started using your vehicle for commuting or business, your broker will ensure your coverage reflects your new use.
+• Changed driving habits: If your vehicle use has changed, your broker ensures your ICBC policy reflects it accurately.

-• Maximize your savings: Brokers can review discounts, coverage bundles, and deductible options to fit your budget.
+• Maximize savings: Brokers review discounts, coverage bundles, and deductible options to fit your budget.

 Visit your nearest Western Coast Insurance branch, call your local advisor, or complete our quick online form to begin your ICBC renewal today.